adobe/aem-cf-admin-ui-ext-tpl/README.md

 # Usage
 - `aio-next app init <your-folder-name>`

+# Disclaimer
+The use of this template via `aio app init` command requires certain npm packages that are only available in private Adobe repositories.
+In the future, those npm packages will be made available in the npm public registry.

 # Contributing
 Contributions are welcomed!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.

 # Licensing
 This project is licensed under the Apache V2 License.
 See [LICENSE](LICENSE) for more information.